 The Hawaiian Islands lack true lobsters with distinguishing enlarged pincers on the first pair of legs.
-Instead, spiny lobsters are more predominate here in Hawaiian waters.
-They are covered with forward pointing spines on the carapace and antennae for protection.
+Instead, spiny lobsters reside here in our island waters.
+They are covered with forward-pointing spines on their carapace and antennae for protection.
 During the day, spiny lobsters inhabit crevices of rocks and coral reefs and are sometimes seen in the dozens.
-Primarily feeding at night, they roam sandy flats near reefs foraging for snails, clams, sea-hares, crabs, and sea urchins.
+Primarily feeding at night, they roam sandy flats near reefs where they forage for snails, clams, sea-hares, crabs, and sea urchins.

 Vulnerable to fishing, the commercial catch in Hawaii has drastically declined.
 Now a protected species, regulations have been set by the State of Hawaii and prohibit taking spiny lobsters during May-August.
-Size regulations have also been implemented as well as the taking of females with eggs.
-The lobster size is measured by carapace length and the minimum legal size is 3 ¼ inches.
+Size regulations have also been implemented to avoid the taking of females with eggs.
+The lobster size is measured by carapace length, and the minimum legal size is 3 ¼ inches.

 Three species of lobsters are found in Hawaiian waters, two of commercial value.
-The banded spiny lobster is endemic to the Hawaiian Islands, typically found at depths of a few feet to at least 600 feet.
+The banded spiny lobster is endemic to the Hawaiian Islands and is typically found at depths of a few feet to 600 feet.

 *Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.